sigp/lighthouse/book/src/help_bn.md

         --enr-udp6-port <PORT>
             The UDP6 port of the local ENR.
 Set this only if you are sure other nodes can connect to your local node on this port over IpV6.
-        --eth1-blocks-per-log-query <BLOCKS>
+        --epochs-per-migration <N>
+            The number of epochs to wait between running the migration of data from the hot DB to the cold DB.
+Less frequent runs can be useful for minimizing disk writes [default: 1] --eth1-blocks-per-log-query <BLOCKS>
             Specifies the number of blocks that a deposit log query should span.
 This will reduce the size of responses from the Eth1 endpoint. [default: 1000]